Bash-it/bash-it/themes/powerline-multiline/README.md

 * `user_info` - Current user
 * `wd` - Working directory, like `cwd` but doesn't show the full folder hierarchy, only the directory you're currently in.
+* `shlvl` - Show the current shell level (based on `SHLVL` environment variable), but only if you are not in root shell

 Two variables can be defined to set the order of the prompt segments: